MattDEV02/MarketNexus/README.md

 	- **`src/main/java/com/market/marketnexus/config`**: A directory (package) where there are Configuration Classes.
 	- **`src/main/java/com/market/marketnexus/controller`**: A directory (package) where there are Site Controllers classes.
+		- **`src/main/java/com/market/marketnexus/controller/validators`**: A directory (package) where there are Site input Validators classes.
 	- **`src/main/java/com/market/marketnexus/exception`**: A directory (package) where there are project custom Exceptions classes.
 	- **`src/main/java/com/market/marketnexus/handler`**: A directory (package) where there are Event-Handler classes.